-Adam May is a Melbourne based musician with a Master of Music (ethnomusicology/musicology) from The University of Melbourne.
+Adam May is a Melbourne based musician with a PhD (Music Performance) and a Master of Music (ethnomusicology/musicology) from The University of Melbourne.
 A Brazilian music expert, Adam is a founding member of two of Melbourne’s premier Brazilian ensembles, ‘Trio Agogo’ and ‘AgoBloco’, in which he plays Brazilian seven-string guitar and cavaquinho (Brazilian soprano guitar).

-Current activities include undertaking a PhD at the University of Melbourne, along with performing and recording with his various ensembles, including DUO AGOGO, Trio Agogo, AgoBloco and the Yarra Guitar Quartet.
+Current activities include performing and recording with his various ensembles, including DUO AGOGO, Trio Agogo, AgoBloco and the Yarra Guitar Quartet.
 In 2017 Adam performed in Lisbon and recorded in Madeira, Portugal, and in 2018 he recorded in Yogyakarta, Indonesia with local Kroncong musicians.
-In July 2019 Adam returned from a field-trip and recording project in Brazil as part of his ongoing research.
+In July 2019 Adam returned from a field-trip and recording project in Brazil as part of his PhD research.

 Adam has presented academic research papers and a lecture-recitals about Brazilian Guitar music at international music conferences including International Guitar Research Centre in Surrey, U.K (2016), Guitar: The Instrument of Change, The University of Melbourne (2016) Hong Kong Altamira Symposium (2018)The Guitar Century 1880-1980, The University of Melbourne (2019).